Finding Your Voice: Tips From a Teen Therapist on How to Talk to Your Teen Daughter & Get Respect

 1. Disappointed Mom

 Mom: Gina! (crying) I cannot believe you let me down again.
-Do you know how devastating it is for me to try to help you out and all I get is attitude.
+Do you know how devastating it is for me to try to help you out and all I get is attitude?
 I don’t have anything else but you!
 I have given my whole life to you and look at me now.
 If you want me to be happy, you’d better start making different decisions.

-Here is the same discussion without mom asking for sympathy from her daughter.
+Here is the same discussion without the mom asking for sympathy from her daughter.
 Instead, she is teaching her daughter emotional responsibility:

 Mom: Gina, I am really upset again that you have not followed through on what I have asked you to do.
 I have been waiting around for hours when I could have been doing other things.
 This is really disappointing and it hurts my feelings.
 I am wondering what is going on with you that makes you forget your word to me.